Youth Leadership Program 2021- Due July 15, 2021

 Who is eligible to apply?

-DEADLINE EXTENDED: Applicants must complete the online application available until July 17, 2020.
+DEADLINE: Applicants must complete the online application available until July 15, 2021.

 - To provide an opportunity for youth participants to hear and respond to current evidence on the links between child and youth mental health and their social, cultural and physical environments;

-- To develop ongoing channels/networks for youth engagement to improve child and youth mental health; and
+- To develop ongoing channels/networks for youth engagement and to invest upstream in child and youth mental health; and

-The program will extend over 3 days (August 24-26), beginning with an online orientation and youth leadership workshop on the morning of August 24th.
-Following the workshop, youth delegates will join other registrants for the ASI 2020 opening and keynote presentation, and for the full ASI program, August 25th and 26th.
-To create space for youth voices, roundtable discussions and learning circles will provide opportunities to learn together, build networks and celebrate innovative ideas for upstream investment in mental health promotion.
-All youth registered for the program are expected to attend these sessions to learn about and celebrate advancements on the Call to Action.
-In addition, there will be emotional support and safe spaces available during the program.
-As this is an online event, we are learning together how best to collaborate online and we may need to adapt.
+The program will extend over 3 days (August 23-25), beginning with an online youth leadership workshop the morning of August 23.
+Following the workshop, youth delegates will join other registrants for the ASI 2021 Opening and keynote presentation and for the full ASI program, August 24 and 25.
+To create space for youth voices, round tables discussions and learning circles will provide opportunities to learn together, build networks and celebrate innovative ideas for upstream investment in mental health promotion.
+As this is an online event again this year, we will continue to learn how best to collaborate online and make space for open dialogue.

 Invitations will be extended through our partner organizations.
 The ASI Youth Leadership Coordinator, Chantal Peng, will liaise with organizations and provide planning and oversight to the Youth Leadership Program.
 The program is being planned with input from youth leaders who attended past programs.